muyangye/Traveling_Salesman_Solver_Google_Maps/README.md

 - Genetic Algorithm **does not gurantee** to generate the **global optimal solution** since Genetic Algorithm may converge fairly quickly.
 This is why we want `mutChance` for mutation to add a little bit of randomness here
-- Currently the first waypoint added is the starting point, will add support for choosing starting point 🛠️
+- Currently the first waypoint added is the starting point which is a bit inflexible, will add support for choosing starting point 🛠️

 ## 🏆Acknowledgments && Disclaimers
 - This project's idea originates from `ITP 435-Professional C++` taught at the